The right thing is usually the hard thing. I think Paul knew this when he penned Galatians 6:9.

 How rare a find a godly woman is in the wilderness!
 The Lord is guarding David’s steps and preserving him for His ways (Psalm 119:37).

-A mere 10 days later that the LORD strikes Nabal dead, and Abigail becomes David’s wife.
+A mere 10 days later the LORD strikes Nabal dead, and Abigail becomes David’s wife.
 What a reminder that God’s ways are higher!
 What an assurance for David, that if he continues to trust the Lord, he will reap a harvest at the proper time.

 This blessing comes to David just before to the greatest temptation he would face in his conflict with Saul.
 Because of the Lord’s care, David’s faith is strengthened and he is able yet again to do the right thing when He has a brush with Saul.